 Unlike others it does not use one specify type of machine translation method.
 Rather it customizes its machine translation engine according to documents requirements.
 Therefore, its probability of inefficient translation is very unlikely to happen [2].

-As it uses machine translation engines of different organizations it will easy to set it up as we can design engine according to our needs [4].
+As it uses machine translation engines of different organizations it will be easy to set it up as we can design engine according to our needs [4].

-Now, firstly we should go through the website content, papers, and technical documents and find out which ones have similar content and then ask Memsource to provide best translation engine for that type of content and take a demo of Memsource services.
-Secondly, we need to specify if we want to introduce a customer service “chat box” on the website and ask Memsource how they can provide that services.
-Thirdly, we have to decide which price plan suits our project style.
+Now, firstly, Memsource’s website doesn’t give much information on whether they have customer centric approach or not.
+So, we must inquire about what actions they can take to provide good customer service as we want to introduce a customer service “chat box” on the website.
+Secondly, we should take a demo of Memsource services if we are satisfied then we should go through the website content, papers, and technical documents and get Memsource to build a translation engine customed just for our company.
+Thirdly, we must decide which price plan suits our project style.

 This will be best course of action because at the end we will be able to explain Memsource, that exactly what type of general services we will use and what needs to be customized.